WHY STUDY THE DECLARATION OF INDEPENDENCE?

 It struck me that I had been taught to memorize and recite (or repeat) these words that I did not understand, because Jesus had supposedly instructed His disciples to do so.

-I had been ignorantly taught, by those who had been ignorantly been taught to do exactly what Jesus had told them not to do.
+I had been ignorantly taught by those who had also been ignorantly taught to do exactly what Jesus had told them not to do.

 The prayer he prayed was an example of how to pray, not what to pray.